EmmanuelM0147/blog-api-project-1/README.md

 NB: The API will be accessible at http://localhost:5000.

 API Endpoints
-Authentication:
+· Authentication:

-POST /api/register - Register a new user.
+· POST /api/register - Register a new user.
-POST /api/login - Authenticate a user and receive a token.
+· POST /api/login - Authenticate a user and receive a token.

 Blog Posts:

-GET /api/posts - Retrieve all blog posts.
+· GET /api/posts - Retrieve all blog posts.
-POST /api/posts - Create a new blog post.
+· POST /api/posts - Create a new blog post.
-GET /api/posts/:id - Retrieve a single blog post by ID.
+· GET /api/posts/:id - Retrieve a single blog post by ID.
-PUT /api/posts/:id - Update a blog post by ID.
+· PUT /api/posts/:id - Update a blog post by ID.
-DELETE /api/posts/:id - Delete a blog post by ID.
+· DELETE /api/posts/:id - Delete a blog post by ID.

-POST /api/posts/:id/comments - Add a comment to a blog post.
+· POST /api/posts/:id/comments - Add a comment to a blog post.
-GET /api/posts/:id/comments - Retrieve comments for a blog post.
+· GET /api/posts/:id/comments - Retrieve comments for a blog post.
-Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.